jimtyhurst/git-10-commands/part_01-intro.md

 \newpage
 # Introduction

+## You want to contribute to an open source project

+This tutorial provides a concise explanation for how you can contribute to an open source project when you do not have write-rights for the project's repository.
+Many projects have a small team of _committers_, which are the developers responsible for maintaining the code.
+However, you might fix defects or you might develop enhancements that you would like to contribute back to the project.
+Git and GitHub provide an efficient way for you to collaborate with the project team, even if you are not a member of that team.

+If you _are_ a member of the team, this tutorial still provides a very concise explanation of a few  workflows that will help you to manage your local and cloud repositories easily.

+This tutorial is written especially for those who have tried to use Git, but have become frustrated and disillusioned.
+I provide diagrams that I have found to be especially useful to understand the concepts and the environment configuration that are essential for using Git effectively.

 ## You need to work through this tutorial if ... {#motivation}

 * You frequently delete a local clone of a GitHub repository and clone the original again, because your local repository is hopelessly "broken" when you try to synchronize with your colleagues' changes.